AdobeDocs/journey-optimizer.en/help/using/configuration/archiving-support.md

 >[!NOTE]
 >
 >[!DNL Journey Optimizer] does not own support for SMS archival requirement.
-For dedicated archival support, work with your SMS vendor (Synch, Infobip, or Twilio).
+For dedicated archival support, work with your SMS vendor (Sinch, Infobip, or Twilio).

 ## How to use BCC for emails {#bcc-email}